 Today in Hebron, a city in the Israeli-Occupied West Bank territory of Palestine, I was at a small corner store buying hummus for lunch, when IDF soldiers and Palestinians began to clash on Shariya Al-Shuhada.
 But before I tell you that story, I have to tell you this story.
 (You may want to pull up a map of Israel and it’s territories in another tab to reference.)

-Over 2000 ago, Jews were expelled from Roman ‘Palestina’ following the Roman-Jewish ways and lived in exile all over the world, where they were generally persecuted.
-Arabs lived there too and became the majority in the land of Palestine since the exile of the Jews.
+Over 2000 ago, Jews were expelled from Roman-administered Palestina and lived in exile in Europe, Asia and Africa.
+Arabs had lived there too, in relative harmony with the Jewish tribes and became the majority in the land of Palestine following the exile of the Jews.
+Many Jewish groups/tribes were thought to have disappeared completely.

 In the 1910’s as Ottoman Empire began to crumble, Zionists from Austria-Hungary began to emigrate to the newly-established British Mandate of Palestine.
 Despite Britain’s feudal attempts to limit the number of Jewish Immigrants in the early 1900’s, they began to arrive in droves.
-Following the Holocaust, when approximately 8 million Jews were systematically murdered in German Death camps in Poland, Jews from Europe and Jews from Middle Eastern and North African countries fled to Palestine.
+Following the Holocaust, when approximately 8 million Jews were systematically murdered in German Death camps in Poland, many Jews from Europe and later, Jews from Middle Eastern and North African countries, fled to Palestine.
 With the withdrawal of British forces in 1948, the State of Israel was created, marking the end of Mandatory Palestine.
+The state was created through means of violence.

 In Palestinian history, May 14, 1948, is known as the Naqba, or Catastrophe, as hundreds of thousands of Palestinians either fled or were forced to flee from their homes to ‘make room’ for the incoming immigrants.
 Many Jews from Middle Eastern countries (Mizrahim) were given the former homes of Palestinians, while Palestinians were pushed further and further East towards Jordan.
 ‘White’ European Jews were given brand new homes with modern appliances and were seen as superior to non-European Jews.